 Method to the Macros

-Understanding macros, and committing to tracking them, was like a key for Kevin, unlocking a way to lose weight and do it without sprint diets or starvation.
+Understanding macros, and committing to tracking them, was like a key for me, unlocking a way to lose weight and do it without sprint diets or starvation.

 “Using Trifecta made life so much easier.
 Within a couple weeks, I really started noticing the physical changes."